-The Other Darrin: Tracy Barlow.
-Played by various actors, with Dawn Acton and Kate Ford being one of the best-known.
+Tracy Barlow.
+Played by various actors, with Dawn Acton and Kate Ford being two of the best-known.

-Tracy's step-brother Peter has been played by six different actors.
-One even reappeared recently as a completely different character (Kirsty's father).
+Tracy's step-brother Peter has been played by seven different actors.
+Two have even appeared as completely different characters including Ken's other son.

 Most of the characters introduced as children.